20 Yoga poses for beginners video included

 The fourth yoga pose is Adho Mukha Svanasana or modern name Downward-Facing Dog

-Benefits of practicing Adho Mukha Svanasana:
+Benefits of practising Adho Mukha Svanasana:

 Improves circulation, strengthens the abdominal muscles, improves digestion, tones the hands and feet, therapeutic aid for back pain, high blood pressure, asthma, sciatica, and sinusitis.